johnrraymond/greatlibraryserver/readme.md

 7. Create a react-native ereader for the books in the library
 8. Add a new author portal for editing the text (and other memecodes)
 9. Add jobs listings for the site (and others)
+10. Create a react-native e-reader for the books in the library
+11. Finish this list

 # The Great Library’s Requirements